LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 How to seamlessly have our frontend: Angular(using TypeScript), and our backend: SpringBoot (using Java) interact.
 AWS as a whole is unknown and will require learning from scratch.
 While we have experience with MySQL as a whole, we'll still need to figure out how to set up a database that isn't specifically a programmers local machine.
 Otherwise, if our project goes live all database traffic would be handled by a personal computer, where a purpose-built server would be more applicable.
-As with AWS, Spoontacular is unfamiliar, and the programmers will need to familiarize themselves.
+As with AWS, Spoonacular is unfamiliar, and the programmers will need to familiarize themselves.
 In addition to the technologies we've chosen to use, there are several non-programming related topics that will need to be learned:

 Working as a team through the process of building a program will be a learning experience.